Windows

 Uninstallation Protection

-This feature allows protecting the uninstallation process of FlexxAgent to prevent a user from uninstalling it from devices.
-Configuration can be performed at the Product level and at the Reporting Group level.
+This functionality prevents a user from uninstalling FlexxAgent.
+The configuration can be applied at the Product level or the Reporting Groups level.

 Configuration at Product Level